 Things are expected to be messy when you’re a paramedic, and most need to wash and sanitize their watches constantly.
 Paramedics are always in contact with different types of fluids, and things can get quite nasty, so it needs to be easily rinsed and washed.
 Things can get to the point where some paramedics actually wash them in the dishwasher (not something we recommend- but many of the picks on this list are waterproof to 100M or more, so they can definitely be scrubbed and submerged).

 An easy-to-read display is a must.
 Look for a watch with a clean design with a clearly visible second hand or digit.
 It’s critical to be able to read the second hand for taking an accurate pulse.
 Look for a durable watch face, best if the material is scratch-proof that will remain crystal clear even after wear and tear.

 Simplicity is key.
 The watch should be easy to use.
 When paramedics are on the job, they don’t have time to use many different buttons to find the features they want to use.
 They need to be able to access features like a stopwatch function quickly.

 Good luck with your search!

 A test run is always a good idea.
-While it’s easy to order online, it’s always best that you try them on in order to evaluate how they feel on your wrists.
+While it’s easy to order online, it’s always best that you try them on to evaluate how they feel on your wrists.

-There are simply so many paramedics/EMT-friendly watches to choose from out there.
-Hopefully, this list can get you started.
+There are simply so many paramedics/EMT-friendly watches to choose from.
+Hopefully, this list can get you pointed in the right direction.